Cramer Photo

 Capturing the Magical Hidden Moments

 Sarah Cramer was always that kid at slumber parties and football games.
-The one with the Olympus point and shoot, squeezing everyone together into a grinning frame, documenting the day.
+The one with the Olympus point-and-shoot, squeezing everyone together into a grinning frame, documenting the day.
 She credits her parents’ support — they allowanced the 10-year-old one roll of film a week — for her incredibly successful wedding photography business.

 Cramer Photo launched in 2005 after Sarah fell in love with shooting friends’ weddings.
-A UVA grad with a degree in cultural anthropology and fine art, she socked away every penny from nanny gigs, bartending and waitressing to buy camera equipment.
+A UVA grad with a degree in cultural anthropology and fine art, she socked away every penny from nanny gigs, bartending, and waitressing to buy camera equipment.

 “I’ve been a storyteller since I was a little kid,” Sarah says.
 “I see the light and beauty in everything.
 I always have.
 I still can’t believe I get to do this for a living.”

 Parallel with her active on-the-go family and personal life, Sarah’s work style is energized and intentional.
-She describes it as a back and forth of pure joy, constantly moving throughout wedding day spaces, putting couples at ease and asking questions to trigger genuine emotion.
+She describes it as a back-and-forth of pure joy, constantly moving throughout wedding day spaces, putting couples at ease, and asking questions to trigger genuine emotion.

 “Pictures are stressful for a lot of people,” she says.
 “I’m very efficient.
 I know where the best light is at every venue.
 And I can work quickly.”